 Full data from Census Bureau: Access 2003 databases (176 MB)

 Includes PDF documentation and MassGIS field descriptions Excel file

 NOTE: The MassGIS subset .zips were re-posted for download on 8/22/2012 to replace the POP_AGE_GENDER tables for each level of geography with correct values in the fields “POP_TOTAL”, “POP_MALE”, and “POP_FEM”.
 Originally, these fields contained the counts for only those under the age of 20 instead of the true total population counts.

 American Community Survey (ACS), 2006-2010

-The 2006-2010 American Community Survey (ACS) 5-year estimates data is now available from the Census Bureau, but have not been processed by MassGIS.
-To join these tables to the geographic layers (Blocks, Block Groups and Tracts) provided by MassGIS, use the LOGACS0610 field in the geography and the LOGRECNO field in the 2006-2010 ACS tables.
+The 2006-2010 American Community Survey (ACS) 5-year estimates data are available from the Census Bureau, but have not been processed by MassGIS.
+To join the 2006-2010 tables to the geographic layers (Block Groups and Tracts only; ACS data are not available at the Block level) provided by MassGIS, use the LOGACS0610 field in the geography and the LOGRECNO field in the ACS tables.

 NOTE: 2005-2009 ACS demographic data will NOT link to the 2010 geography.

 - TIGER Roads (CENSUS2010TIGERROADS_ARC - an extract from the full TIGER/Line file; may be used for geocoding)

 - TIGER Roads Address Range relationship file (CENSUS2010TIGERROADS_ADDR - constructed for geocoding)